 - Watch the paint chip away!
 I did distress slightly with a fine grit sand paper.

 A few final photos:

 I love all the detail and how the paint has chipped away on its own!
 It really creates the chippy look of old lead paint without the health hazards.

 Below are few pictures of my styled antique fireplace mantel.

 What do you think?
-I was so pleased to find an easy, one step (really!) technique to create that antique chippy paint look.
+I was so pleased to find an easy, one step (really!) technique to create that chippy paint look.